 Combining Computer Vision with Photometry for More Effective Backlit Symbol Inspection

-In recent years, advancements in LED technology, new display technologies such as OLED, and new freeform/curved shapes have pushed automobile designers to incorporate a wider variety of displays, backlit instrument panels, controls, and lighting into all areas of the vehicle interior.
-At the same time, a proliferation of sensor systems on the vehicle are serving an increasing amount of real-time information to the driver—for example, vehicle proximity alerts as an icon on a display or in a sideview mirror.
+In recent years, advancements in LED technology, new display technologies such as OLED, and new freeform and curved display shapes have inspired automobile designers to incorporate a wider variety of illuminated elements into all areas of the vehicle interior.
+More displays, backlit instrument panels, illuminated controls, and lighting can be found in all the latest models.
+At the same time, a proliferation of sensor systems on vehicle are gathering an increasing amount of real-time information that is also presented to the driver—for example, back-up camera warnings and vehicle proximity alerts are shown on displays or as a lit icon on the dashboard or mirrors.

-Industry standards require that illuminated vehicle elements such as warning lights and indicators meet strict specifications for luminance, chromaticity, clarity, and shape.
-These elements must be tested against standards for safety and performance as well as internal quality specifications; as the technology has evolved, so has the complexity of inspection regimens.
+Because of their importance for safety, every illuminated vehicle component must meet strict industry regulations and standards—from headlamps and turn signals to dome lights and control buttons.
+Dashboard elements such as warning lights and indicators are required to meet strict specifications for luminance, chromaticity, clarity, and shape, and manufacturers must test them against standards for safety and performance as well as internal quality specifications.
+As vehicle technologies have evolved, the complexity of inspection regimens has evolved alongside.

 Typical backlit icons and symbols on an automotive dashboard.

 Inspection Requirements for Illuminated Components

 Testing the visual performance and quality of all lighted elements in the vehicle requires an inspection solution that can:

 - Measure absolute values for luminance (brightness) and chromaticity (color)

 - Measure the uniformity of luminance/chromaticity across a backlit area